dudanogueira/recipes-js/src/ranking/README.md

-#
+# Ranking

-To find out more about
+To find out more about [Ranking](https://weaviate.io/developers/weaviate/search/hybrid#combining-and-ranking-results) in the Weaviate Documentation.